 - Personal Property Insurance - Your HOI policy may not cover the individual belongings in your home; you can add coverage for things such as jewelry or valuable art

-And, believe it or not, most standard policies also cover damage related to volcanoes, such as particle matter, ash, shock waves, and lava flow.
+And, believe it or not, some standard policies also cover damage related to volcanoes, like particle matter, ash, shock waves, and lava flow.
 If you live near an active volcano, perhaps in Hawaii or parts of Washington, you may purchase additional coverage for what the standard policy doesn't cover.
 In any event, make sure you fully understand the risks in your particular area, find out what the available policies do and do not cover, and plan accordingly.